Zara Westfield: Pushing the boundaries, or putting up barriers?

 But one fact remains: while it’s brave to push new ideas, these must work properly before they’re rolled out.
 It’s a more respectable move to pull unrefined tech from stores until they are perfected, and offer tangible benefits to consumers that avoid creating some of the issues we experienced in store.

-While Zara’s approach at Westfield Stratford City is clearly responding to demand – and avoiding the problems that are actively hurting competitors on the high street – it needs to listen to staff and customer feedback then respond in kind, or it could make a name for itself as a company creating new and creative ways to frustrate customers.
+While Zara’s approach at Westfield Stratford City was clearly responding to demand – and avoiding the problems that are actively hurting competitors on the high street – it needs to listen to staff and customer feedback then respond in kind, or it could make a name for itself as a company creating new and creative ways to frustrate customers.
 But luckily, this is Zara, and we don’t expect anything less than constant, positive innovation.